francesco-scar/8-bit_pc/README.md

 The result of the operation output can be shared on the main bun and therefore it can be stored in registers or used from other units (current [instruction set](#instructions-list) allow to store the result only in A register, but it can be expanded to include other uses).

-The carry of the last adder unit and the result of the operation are used from the [flags](#flags) register.
+The carry of the last adder unit and the result of the operation are used by the [flags](#flags) register.

 ## Random Access Memory - RAM
 ## Boot Loader